 Gives you the option to connect additional cameras to the same account.
 You can place these in the same room or multiple rooms if you need to monitor two or more kids.
 Security cameras usually allow this through a single app, within the same manufacturer.

-Setting up your baby monitor
+How to set up a baby monitor

 Where to put your baby monitor